Force Windows 11 update: How to upgrade step by step & important tips

 Recommended for |

-Students (IT projects, gaming), university students (technology) |
+Pupils (IT projects, gaming), students (technology) |

 Students (home cinema, consoles), business presentations |

-Students (older devices), companies with legacy equipment |
+Students (older devices), companies with old devices |

 Business users, students with older monitors |